Skip to main content

 Build proof of payout as a state-based record, not a single receipt.
 For each transfer, keep one package that ties the payout ID to provider references, ledger journal status, timestamps, and exception notes, then update it as events arrive.
 This lets support share traceable pre-settlement status without claiming funds are settled too early.
 Keep Proof of Funds for capacity checks, and use transfer artifacts like bank payment confirmation or remittance advice only as supporting evidence.

-In this guide, "proof of payout" means an internal, traceable record showing a transfer was requested, routed, acknowledged, and still in motion before final settlement.
+For this operational workflow, "proof of payout" means an internal, traceable record showing a transfer was requested, routed, acknowledged, and still in motion before final settlement.
 Many discussions use the term to answer a different question.
 They explain Proof of Funds for a home purchase, or they cover generic proof of payment after money has already cleared.

 That distinction matters because a static document rarely answers the real operational question.
 A receipt can be strong payment evidence when it includes the required transaction details, and one institutional policy even treats a receipt as sufficient on its own.
 When a receipt is missing, proof can fall back to items like a cleared check or a bank or card statement, with sensitive details redacted.
 Those documents are useful, but they do not give your team a shared view of payout progress, ownership, or exceptions.